 EU Kids Online

-How do children and adolescents in Europe use the Internet; which risks do they encounter and how do they handle them?
-The project EU Kids Online has been dealing with these questions since 2006.
+How do children and young people in different European countries use the internet, what challenges and risks do they face when using it, and how do they deal with them?
+The international research network EU Kids Online addresses these questions.

 Project details